josecaloca/multiclass-text-classification/README.md

 The system consists of the following components:

-1. **Data Preparation** - Downloads and preprocesses the dataset, cleaning and structuring it for training.
+1. **Data Preparation** - Downloads and preprocesses the [dataset](https://archive.ics.uci.edu/dataset/359/news+aggregator), cleaning and structuring it for training.
-2. **Model Training** - Trains machine learning models, including fine-tuning a **DistilBERT** model and training an **XGBoost** classifier.
+2. **Model Training** - Trains machine learning models, including fine-tuning a **DistilBERT** model and training an **XGBoost** classifier on top of the **DistilBERT** embeddings.
 3. **API Service** - Deploys the trained model as a REST API for real-time news classification.

 Additionally, a **client script** fetches live news headlines and sends them to the API for classification.

 ## 🏗️ Setup & Execution

-Each service is containerized with **Docker** and contains a `Makefile` to simplify execution.
-Docker images are available in the following DockerHub repository: https://hub.docker.com/r/josecaloca/multiclass-text-classification
+Each service is containerized with **Docker** and the root directory contains a `Makefile` to simplify execution of the project.
+Docker images are available in the following DockerHub repository so they can be pulled and avoid the step of building the images: https://hub.docker.com/r/josecaloca/multiclass-text-classification

-Using `make` from the `Makefile`, we can simplify the execution of the project.
 It is recommended to see the available `make` commands by running:

 ```bash
 make help
 ```
-In overall, for building the Docker images and running the containers, 1 command is needed:
+In overall, for building the Docker images and running the containers, only 1 command is needed:

 ```bash
 make build run